wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

 {lang="python",linenos=off}
 	from registration.backends.simple.views import RegistrationView

-	# Create a new class that redirects the user to the index page, if successful at logging
+	# Create a new class that redirects the user to the index page,
+	#if successful at logging
 	class MyRegistrationView(RegistrationView):
 		def get_success_url(self,request, user):
 			return '/rango/'

-Then update the `urlpatterns` as by adding the following line before the pattern for `accounts` {lang="python",linenos=off}
+Then update the `urlpatterns` by adding the following line before the pattern for `accounts`.

+{lang="python",linenos=off}
+	url(r'^accounts/register/$',
+		MyRegistrationView.as_view(),
-	url(r'^accounts/register/$', MyRegistrationView.as_view(), name='registration_register'),
+			name='registration_register'),

 By doing so, when `accounts/register/` is visited this pattern is matched first, and then re-directed to our customised registration view.

-X> ###Exercises
+X> ###Exercise and Hints
 X>
-X> - Provide users with password change functionality
+X> - Provide users with password change functionality.
+X> - Hint: see [Anders Hofstee's Templates](https://github.com/macdhuibh/django-registration-templates/tree/master/registration) to get started.
+X> - Hint: the URL to change passwords is `accounts/password/change/` and the URL to denote the password has been changed is: `accounts/password/change/done/`